How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 - Cooking time.

-- All ingredients along with their portion in the dish.
+- All the ingredients along with their proportion in a dish.

-It will help you provide customers with a more personalized experience.
+It can help you provide customers with a more personalized experience.

 # 5: Order Screen